 School Board Committee Opportunities

 The Board of Trustees of Michigan Montessori International, Inc. (DBA Montessori Radmor School) sets long term goals about every ten years.
 Since parent involvement was instrumental in the achievement of most of the previous goals, leading to the need for the current review and update, we again ask for parent involvement in the various goal-setting committees.
-We invite you to join us to help make these goals a reality.
-Again, each committee is listed in iVolunteer under “School Board Committee.”

 The School Vision committee examines the big picture and projects for the school which may not or cannot be completed within the five year time, but which must be identified due to their effect on the other shorter term goals.